With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 - Avoid rinsing the mouth for at least 24 hours to ensure the clot properly forms in the socket.

-- Eat soft or liquidy foods for the first 24 hours or so.
+- Eat soft foods for the first 24 hours or so.
 Soup, and yoghurt are great examples.

-- Avoid alcohol for at least 24 hours.
+- Avoid alcohol for at least 24 hours as this thins the blood and increases the risk of bleeding.

-If you are unsure of what steps to follow, have lots of bleeding or require reassurance, contact your dentist.
+However, should the pain feel intense, should you have lots of bleeding or want reassurance, contact your dentist.

 Tooth extraction healing time: how long does it take?

-The body has an amazing ability to heal naturally and time helps with this healing process.
+The body, and the mouth especially has an amazing ability to heal naturally and time helps with the healing process.

 Routine extractions will usually see internal gum tissue heal within a couple of weeks, but larger holes such as those taken up by molars and wisdom teeth take longer to heal.

-If a surgical extraction was completed and the bone had to be cut away, expect it to be 6-8 months before that socket has been filled and the jawbone as regrown.
+If a surgical extraction was completed and the bone had to be cut away, expect it to be 6-8 months before that socket has healed and for the bone to feel smooth.

 This extended healing time for the bone should not affect your day to day life after a couple of weeks from the extraction.

-After an extraction, the blood within the socket need to clot.
+After an extraction, the blood within the socket needs to clot.

-The clot acts as a barrier, like a plaster might to a cut on your finger.
+The clot acts as a barrier, like a plaster might to a cut on your finger, or a scab on your knee if you fall over.

 A dull aching sensation will be felt within the gum or jaw.
 This is because the underlying nerves and bones have become exposed to saliva and food debris that they would not have, had the clot remained in place.